hashicorp/terraform-website/content/source/docs/plugin/framework/schemas.html.md

 ## Version

-Every schema has a version.
-The version is an integer that allows provider developers to track changes to their schemas.
+Every schema has a version, which is an integer that allows you to track changes to your schemas.
 It is generally only used when upgrading resource state, to help massage resources created with earlier schemas into the shape defined by the current schema.
 It will never be used for provider or data source schemas and can be omitted.